Naupaka Zimmerman

 Biogeography, ecological function, and evolution of plant microbiomes.

-Naupaka Zimmerman is currently an Associate Professor in the Biology Department at the University of San Francisco, where he teaches courses in Microbiology, Ecology, Urban Ecology, California Ecology, and Bioinformatics (among others).
+Naupaka Zimmerman is currently an Assistant Professor in the Environmental Studies Program at the University of Kansas.
+Prior to starting at KU, he was an Associate Professor in the Biology Department at the University of San Francisco, where he taught courses in Microbiology, Ecology, Urban Ecology, California Ecology, and Bioinformatics (among others).
 He is broadly interested in the intersection between microbial community and ecosystem ecology, and is currently examining it in the context of endophytic fungal communities via next-gen molecular methods (e.g. Zimmerman et al. 2014).
 While these communities are incredibly diverse, particularly in the tropics, we know very little about their functions in ecosystems.
 Using a combination of field surveys and greenhouse manipulations, he is currently engaged in a number of different projects trying to understand what these enigmatic organisms are up to.

 Prior to USF, he was a postdoc at the University of Arizona as a Gordon and Betty Moore Fellow of the Life Sciences Research Foundation, working in the Arnold Lab.
-His work there focused on understanding the mechanisms of interaction between foliar endophytes and host (Huang, Zimmerman, and Arnold 2018) in black cottonwood (Populus trichocarpa), on the circumglobal biogeography of boreal endophytes (U’Ren et al. 2019), and the phylogenetic distinctness of endophytes in the Xylariaceae (U’Ren et al. 2016).
+His work there focused on understanding the mechanisms of interaction between foliar endophytes and host (Huang et al. 2018) in black cottonwood (Populus trichocarpa), on the circumglobal biogeography of boreal endophytes (U’Ren et al. 2019), and the phylogenetic distinctness of endophytes in the Xylariaceae (U’Ren et al. 2016).

 His PhD dissertation at Stanford (as part of the Vitousek Lab) focused primarily on the biogeography of communities of foliar fungal endophytes that inhabit the asymptomatic leaves of ʻōhiʻa (Metrosideros polymorpha), an endemic Hawaiian tree (Zimmerman and Vitousek 2012).
 He also worked on a number of collaborative projects examining the functional consequences of pathogen-endophyte-genotype interactions (Busby et al. 2013) in narrowleaf cottonwood (Populus angustifolia).